Parallel tree algorithms for AMR and non-standard data access: Demonstration: parallel particle tracking

 \subsection{Particle search and communication}

 \seclab{simcomm}

 We use the top-down forest tra\-ver\-sal \algref{searchpartition}, \pfsearchpartition, augmented with a local search to determine for each local particle whether it changes the local element or leaves the process domain.
 In the first case, we find this element, and in the latter case, we find which process it is sent to.
 Once we know this, we reverse the communication pattern using \narynotify to inform the receivers about the senders and send the particles using non-blocking MPI.
+We are not using one-sided MPI, since synchronization is often slower than messaging itself \cite{GerstenbergerBestaHoefler18}, which would defeat the purpose in our case.

 Moving particles between elements is followed by mesh coarsening and refinement, which generally upsets the load balance, so we repartition the forest.
 This changes an individual element's ownership, and thus the contained particles' ownership, from one process to another.
-Thus, we transfer the particles again, this time from the old to the new partition.

-Transfering the particles after partition is done by the two-stage \algref{variablerepartitionscheme}, where we first send the number of particles for each element (fixed-size message volume per element) and then send the particles themselves (variable-size volume).
+Thus, we transfer the particles a second time, now from the old to the new partition.
+We use the two-stage \algref{variablerepartitionscheme}, where we first send the number of particles for each element (fixed-size message volume per element) and then send the particles themselves (variable-size volume).

 According to our measurements, \narynotify has runtimes well below or around 1~ms for the small- and mid-size problems.
 The large problem gives rise to runtimes of about 5~ms. The fixed-size particle transfer is a sub-millisecond call.